 Many organizations have worked alongside the Coalition and our partners, Compassion & Choices and Death with Dignity National Center, to advance the movement.
 This year, we continue to seek new relationships with diverse partners statewide.
 In spring 2019, the New Mexico Medical Society and the Greater Albuquerque Medical Association dropped their opposition to MAID and discontinued use of the term “assisted suicide.”
 Dr. Steve Kanig, a former board member of the New Mexico Medical Society, joined the Coalition Steering Committee and testified at the legislature as an expert.
 In the spring of 2020, in association with the New Mexico Community Healthcare Worker Association, training on end-of-life options and advance directives was offered for community-based health providers.

 Since 2017, we have worked to secure nonpartisan municipal resolutions in support of medical aid in dying.
 The Albuquerque, Santa Fe and Las Cruces City Councils all passed resolutions in support.
 We also secured endorsements and support from over a dozen statewide and local organizations.
-Please see the Coalition website for a full list of endorsements.

 Passage of MAID legislation is within eyesight here in New Mexico.
 We will continue to conduct educational events, reach out to our rural and diverse communities, meet with lawmakers, obtain endorsements and garner support throughout New Mexico.
 We promise to keep you in the loop through action alerts, hearing notices, and upcoming events.
 If you are already receiving our newsletter, please pass it along for friends and family members to read and sign up for our mailing list.
 Or consider joining our efforts and becoming a volunteer.
 Contact us here and we’ll get you set up.